The Measure menu is a great tool for gathering data quickly without saving anything to the map.

 Want to know how the elevation will change as you travel along a potential route?
 Curious to learn the overall elevation gain and loss?
 Profile allows you to display this information quickly.
 Draw a line or polygon and then double click to end and display the profile dialog.

-On the web, this tool displays an interactive graph that shows the change in elevation over the distance of a line or the perimeter of a polygon.
+This tool displays an interactive graph that shows the change in elevation over the distance of a line or the perimeter of a polygon.

 Regarding the slope angle at each pooint on the line, please note that this is not the slope of the line itself.
 It is the slope angle of the terrain at the geographic point where the line crosses that point.